KQM-git/TCL/characters/electro/beidou.md

 | Stunning Revenge | 1A |

 * Use N2 cancels to maximize Electro DMG.
-* Beidou’s C4 damage instance is considered skill damage.
+* C4 DMG instance has no ability type scaling tags.
 * C4 can be activated by certain teammate's hit, i.e., Kujou Sara's Tengou Juurai.
 * C4 is activated on hit, regardless taking damage or not.
 So it can be activated through shields, either her own or allies'.